Health & insurance

-Japanese B encephalitis A potentially fatal viral disease transmitted by mosquitoes, but rare in travellers.
-Transmission season runs from June to October.
+Japanese B encephalitis Potentially fatal viral disease transmitted by mosquitoes, but rare in travellers.
+Transmission season runs June to October.
 Vaccination is recommended for travellers spending more than one month outside of cities.

 Rabies Taiwan had its first rabies outbreak in 60 years in 2013.
-However, it's very rare, and so far only found in ferret-badgers, bats and house shrews.
+However, it's very rare, and so far only found in ferret-badgers and bats.

 Air pollution Air pollution, particularly vehicle pollution, is a problem in all urban areas, including many smaller cities.
-Avoid city centres during busy hours.
+Avoid downtown during busy hours.

-Insect bites and stings Insects are not a major issue in Taiwan, though there are some insect-borne diseases such as scrub typhus and dengue fever.
+Insect bites & stings Insects are not a major issue in Taiwan, though there are some insect-borne diseases such as scrub typhus and dengue fever.

 Ticks Ticks can be contracted from walking in rural areas, and are commonly found behind the ears, on the belly and in armpits.
 If you have had a tick bite and experience symptoms such as a rash at the site of the bite or elsewhere, or fever or muscle aches, see a doctor.